 - Factor VIII, IX, and vWF (Von Willebrand factor) Assays

 - Testing for infections such as hepatitis or AIDS

 - Genetic Testing

 Differentiation between Hemophilia A and B on lab tests

 Hemophilia A = Factor VIII is reduced.
 APTT and CT are prolonged.
 Platelet count, PT, and BT are normal.

-Hemophilia B = Factor IX deficiency, APTT is prolonged; platelet count and PT is normal.
+Hemophilia B = Factor IX deficiency.
+APTT is prolonged.
+Platelet count and PT are normal.